Image Clearing System

-The Image Clearing System (ICS) was launched in 2019, fundamentally transforming cheque processing by enabling digital images of cheques to be exchanged between banks and building societies across the UK for clearing and settlement.
+The Image Clearing System (ICS) was launched in 2019, fundamentally transforming cheque and credit processing by enabling digital images of cheques (and bank giros) to be exchanged between banks and building societies across the UK for clearing and settlement.

-Importantly, as well as providing more choice, one of the main benefits of an image-based system is that the cheque clearing process has been speeded up, delivering a much-improved customer experience.
+Importantly, as well as providing more choice, one of the main benefits of an image-based system is that the cheque clearing process has been sped up, delivering a much-improved, and efficient, customer experience.